9b/google-alerts/README.rst

 The `google-alerts` Python module provides an abstract interface for the Google Alerts service.
 Google does not provide an official API for this service, so interactions are done through web scripting.

+**WARNING:** Your account password will be obfuscated and saved on the file system.
+Additionally, post-authentication, a session cookie will also be saved.
+These can be stolen and re-used to compromise your account.
+As a best practice, register a new email to manage alerts.

 Quick Start
 -----------
 **Install the library**: